openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 getResultSet(keyPrefix: string): Promise&lt;KvStoreResultSet&gt;

-Obtains the result set with the specified key prefix from this single KV store.
+Obtains the result set with the specified prefix.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.Core